LordMoMA/Hexagonal-Architecture/README.md

 [Hexagonal Architecture Deep Dive with PostgreSQL, Redis and Go Practices](https://medium.com/towardsdev/hexagonal-architecture-deep-dive-with-postgresql-redis-and-go-practices-4b051f940e93)

+Note that the codebase has been developed with richer features than the article examples.

 ## 🏡 What is Hexagonal Architecture?

 Hexagonal Architecture, also known as Ports and Adapters Architecture or Clean Architecture, is a software architecture pattern that promotes loose coupling between the application core (business logic) and external components such as user interface, database, and external services.